RainbowJM/meesterproef-2223/README.md

 and renaming some of the functions to make it more clear what they do.

 ## Week 5
+### Fetching data
+For some final touch I fetch the theme for each suggestion and added it to the detailpage and the user detail page.

 ### Code refactor

 ### Testing